 monarch who happens to have a republican title.

-This does not include presidents who simply happened to expire before their predefined terms did.
-Nor does it include presidents who served multiple terms via show elections where there was no other candidate.
+This does not include leaders who simply happened to expire before their predefined terms did.
+Nor does it include leaders who served multiple terms via show (or, in some cases, legitimate) elections where there was no other candidate.
 This is about doing away with elections altogether

 .
 Definitely a sign of a People's Republic of Tyranny

 , and very often a President Evil

 Whether they actually serve for the rest of their lives is quite another question—as is how long they live after attaining such a position.

 This makes distinguishing between "republic" and "monarchy" (especially if the dictator is President For Life of a Hereditary Republic